Kurt Mann: 2018

 Mann played in 26 games and scored three tries for St. George Illawarra in the 2018 season.
 In December, he was granted a release from the final year of his St. George contract, to return to the Newcastle Knights on a three-year contract starting in 2019.

 2019

 Mann played 19 games and scored five tries for Newcastle in the 2019 NRL season as the club finished a disappointing 11th on the table.
 At the start of the year, many tipped Newcastle to reach the finals after the club recruited heavily in the off-season.

 2020

 He made 17 appearances for Newcastle in the 2020 NRL season including the club's first finals game since 2013 which was an elimination finals loss against South Sydney.

 2021

 Mann played 22 games for Newcastle in the 2021 NRL season including the club's elimination finals loss against Parramatta.

 2022

 Mann played a total of eleven matches for Newcastle in the 2022 NRL season as the club finished 14th on the table and missed the finals.

+2023

+On 2 May, it was announced that Mann would be ruled out indefinitely from playing after suffering a torn oblique muscle in Newcastle's loss to Parramatta.

+After playing 90 games for the Newcastle Knights, Mann parted ways with the club at the end of the 2023 season.
+On 8 November, he signed a two-year contract to join Canterbury ahead of the 2024 NRL season.

+2024

+In round 1 of the 2024 NRL season, Mann made his club debut for Canterbury in their 26-8 loss against arch-rivals Parramatta.

+On 2 September, it was announced that Mann would be ruled out for the remainder of the 2024 season after suffering a fractured clavicle.

+2025

+In March, Mann re-signed with the Canterbury club until the end of the 2026 season.

+In May, he was selected by Queensland for the 2025 State of Origin series for the second game.
+He played in game two and three for Queensland off the bench as they upset New South Wales 2-1 to win the series.

+Mann played 22 matches for Canterbury in the 2025 NRL season as the club finished fourth and qualified for the finals.
+Canterbury would be eliminated from the finals in straight sets.